lizziehv/cs50-sudoku/IMPLEMENTATION.md

 - return true; it would be valid to add a number here

 #### parse_sudoku
+- For i in range [0, 8]
+    - For j in range [0, 8]
+        - Read a digit from the file
+        - Set the entry at the i, j th poition to the digit read
+    - Read a new line character

-However, the two most important functions are found in `solve.h` and `create.h`.
+The two most important functions are found in `solve.h` and `create.h`.
 These are:

 #### Sudoku solver
 The solver runs as follows: